sparth510/ansible-practice/README.md

-this is a ansible learn
+this is a ansible learn for beginner

 follow this file read  one by one
 -->basic-ansible